Braid: Weaving Symbolic and Neural Knowledge into Coherent Logical Explanations: Reasoning Algorithms in Braid

 \subsection{“Agentful” Action Prover}

-For the example in Section \ref{section:motivation}, we need to explain the action of Zoey placing her plant near the sunny window.
-We refer to such actions as Agentful actions (the agent being Zoey in this case).
+For the motivating example, we need to explain the action of Zoey placing her plant near the sunny window.
+In general, we refer to such actions as Agentful actions (the agent being Zoey in this case).

 One reasoning strategy for explaining Agentful actions is the following: first find the motivations of the agent, and then check if the action carried out by the agent leads to one of the agent’s objective.